python-discord/site/pydis_site/apps/content/resources/guides/python-guides/parameters-and-arguments.md

                 ^
 SyntaxError: named arguments must follow bare *
 ```

 ### Q: Why is this useful?

 The main benefit of using keyword-only parameters is when they are used together with positional-only parameters to remove ambiguity.

-However, it may sometimes also be desirable to use keyword-only arguments on their own.
+However, it may sometimes also be desirable to use keyword-only arguments on their own.<br>
 If we were to expose a function as part of an API, we may want the parameter names to carry explicit meaning.

 Without using keyword names when invoking the function it can be unclear as to what the  provided arguments are for.